Don't split your super 50/50 without valuing what you brought in.See what it could cost you →

 Coghlan & Coghlan [2005] FamCA 429

-Initial contributions weighed in the context of the whole relationship — not 'frozen in time'.
+Foundational authority on weighing initial contributions in the context of the whole relationship — not by a fixed formula.

 Jabour & Jabour [2019] FamCAFC 78